LakjeewaWije/todo-web-app/README.md

     then your frontend application will serve on "http://localhost:3000/"

-## To Run the tests
+## To Run the tests in Front End

+Ps - Make sure you run Backend before running front end tests

 1. To run frontend tests and get the coverage report navigate to todo-frontend directory and

     1. Do "npm run coverage"
     2. coverage directory will be generated inside the todo-frontend directory
-    3. Open index.html file in your browser to see the code coverage results
+    3. Navigate to coverage/ open index.html file in your browser to see the code coverage results

+## To Run the tests in Back End

+Ps - Make sure you stop Backend before running back end tests to make sure the port 4000 is free

+1. To run backend tests and get the coverage report navigate to todo-backend directory and

+    1. Do "npm run test"
+    2. coverage directory will be generated inside the todo-backend directory
+    3. Navigate to coverage/Iconv-report and open index.html file in your browser to see the code coverage results.